fanyuR/Bootstrap4-Template1/README.md

 # Bootstrap4-Template1
-This template is designed and developed using 'Bootstrap 4' with HTML, CSS.
+This template is designed and developed using `Bootstrap 4` with HTML, CSS.
 It supports resopnsive layout which makes the template renders well on various devices.

 ## Sreenshot